sendgrid/docs/source/Glossary/subscriber_list_management.md

 Maintaining good list management is a key element in keeping your users happy.
 Sending email to someone who has unsubscribed or never signed up in the 1st place is a big no-no in the email game.

-Make sure to check your list stats.
-You can do this in [Marketing Campaigns]({{root_url}}/User_Guide/Marketing_Campaigns/index.html) by clicking on the stats button next to your recipient list name.
+Make sure to check your list statistics.
+You can do this in [Marketing Campaigns]({{root_url}}/User_Guide/Marketing_Campaigns/index.html) by clicking on the statistics button next to your recipient list name.
 You can also [manage your unsubscribes]({{root_url}}/User_Guide/Suppressions/index.html) by clicking the manage unsubscribes button next to your recipient list name.

 Make sure you are sending mail to people who actually want your mail.
 Otherwise, you will get lots of [spam reports]({{root_url}}/Glossary/spam_reports.html), [blocks]({{root_url}}/Glossary/blocks.html) and [bounces]({{root_url}}/Glossary/bounces.html).